 How did your business grow over these 10 years?

-C: We've become very successful strategists, helping organizations with many things but primarily change initiatives in marketing and HR.
+C: We've become very successful Strategists, helping organizations with many things but primarily change initiatives in marketing, brand, and HR.
 Our success helping these organizations prompted us to create an arm of the business that helps individuals with change as it relates to their careers.
 And, as we were saying, interest in our lifestyle really took off too.
 In addition to resonating with readers, destinations and travel entities loved our travel tales, so we've done a lot of work in the travel space, developing travel-related campaigns and content.

 So you have multiple sides to your business?
 And you get paid to travel?